abpio/abp-commercial-docs/en/modules/forms.md

 ##### QuestionManager

-`QuestionManager` is used to manage questions of a form.
+`QuestionManager` is used to manage the questions of your form.

 ### Application layer